giacomo-ciro/diffusion-llms/README.md

 - dataloader iterates over the dataset and returns a batch of sequences
 - get item handles the logic of how to get the data from the dataset and returns X, y, msk
 - structure of the file class regression with methods: init with prompts and answer, len, get item (which returns x, y, msk); second class: memmapdatamodule with
-- [luca] -
-- [vitto] -

 ### Sync 30/04/25
-- [ ] Measure eos accuracy (does it actually improve?) - then, create same dataset with different mask rationale: different training to force model to predict eos token at the first step of the diffusion process (goal: predicting eos one-shot)
+- [x] Measure eos accuracy (does it actually improve?) - then, create same dataset with different mask rationale: different training to force model to predict eos token at the first step of the diffusion process (goal: predicting eos one-shot)
     - otherwise, we mask and unmask tokens until model predicts where the eos token is
     - observation: if the model is able to predict some mask tokens, it is likely to predict the eos token as well
-- [dave - in progress] Define a method to evaluate our specific task, e.g., how to measure the performance of the model in predicting the eos token at the first step of the diffusion process (accuracy / metrics / as function of numbe of unmasked tokens etc).
+- [x] Define a method to evaluate our specific task, e.g., how to measure the performance of the model in predicting the eos token at the first step of the diffusion process (accuracy / metrics / as function of numbe of unmasked tokens etc).
 - [ ] Complete `check_config_validity` in `utils.py`

 ### Experiments